Configuration reference

 There is no [skills] config section.
 Skill disclosure is single-axis (a skill is either eager or a menu entry the model loads on demand) with no config knobs.
 A stale [skills] block only logs a warning at load time.

-Provider-agnostic role aliases that map to brain-specific model identifiers.
-Used by !model <role> <prompt> in Talk and by internal subsystems (fast for triage/classification, general for sleep cycle, smart is user-facing only).
+The operator-visible model alias registry — one table holding both the portable tiers and the provider shortcuts, overlaying the code-shipped defaults (brain.claude_code.DEFAULT_ALIASES).
+Used by !model <name> <prompt> in Talk/web and by internal subsystems (fast for triage/classification, general for sleep cycle, smart is user-facing only).

 Default target |